 The next time you listen to a podcast, think about how it makes you feel when you’re referred to in the plural.
 You probably never noticed it before, and maybe there isn’t that much of a shift.
 And you wouldn’t notice it in the other direction.
 You probably can’t think of the podcasts that refer to you in the singular.
 But I bet they’re among the ones you’ve listened to the longest.
 And their hosts are likely the ones you have the strongest connection with.

-If you have a question on this or another aspect of podcasting, What’s Your Problem? is the place to bring that question.
+If you have a question on this or another aspect of podcasting, the Podcast Owner’s Manual is the place to bring that question.
 You can book a slot to be a guest on the next episode, and essentially get 30 minutes of podcast coaching for free!